Anthony Horowitz: Early children's fiction success (1992–1999)

 Horowitz wrote many stand-alone novels in the 1990s.
 His 1994 novel Granny, a comedy thriller about an evil grandmother, was Horowitz's first book in three years, and it was the first of three books for an audience similar to that of Groosham Grange.
 The second of these was The Switch, a body swap story, first published in 1996.
 The third was 1997's The Devil and His Boy, which is set in the Elizabethan era and explores the rumour of Elizabeth I's secret son.

 In 1999, The Unholy Grail was published as a sequel to Groosham Grange.
 It was later renamed Return to Groosham Grange in 2003, possibly to help young readers understand the connection between the two books.
 In 2021, Horowitz revealed to a fan on Twitter that he had plans to write a third book, but was dissuaded after the success of the Harry Potter series.
-In the same year, Horowitz publishing a collection of several short horror stories aimed for children and young adults, entitled Horowitz Horror (1999).
+In the same year, Horowitz published a collection of several short horror stories aimed for children and young adults, entitled Horowitz Horror (1999).
 This was an opportunity for Horowitz to further explore a darker side of his writing.

-Sometime before the new millennium, Horowitz attempted to reach out to an adult audience with a novel called Poisoned Pen.
+Horowitz attempted to reach out to an adult audience with a novel called Poisoned Pen.
 The novel is based around Martin Holland, who is a childhood friend of a 21st century incarnation of William Shakespeare.
 In the novel, William Shakespeare is reimagined as a Hollywood screenwriter who is murdered in a set of circumstances that Martin Holland finds rather odd, despite attempts from a Los Angeles detective to dissuade him.
 The novel follows Martin's attempts to solve the ever-growing mystery through a series of rather unusual circumstances and a number of people who seem rather glad that Shakespeare was murdered.
 The novel has never been published in the UK or even in English, but copies in Spanish and Dutch have been released (retitled as El asesinato de Shakespeare and William S. respectively).
 As of June 2021, despite Horowitz's recent successes in adult literature, there are no plans to get the novel republished.